clivemjeffery/beardphat/README.md

 $ deactivate
 ````

-After activating the virutal environment, I can run the flask app using something like this.
+After activating the virtual environment, I can run the flask app using something like this.

 ````
 $ export FLASK_APP=flaskapp.py